enriicola/qt-arkanoid/notes.md

 * **Optional C++ hooks** (expose a `GameController` to QML)

 TODO: extend this with: sound effects, high-score saving, a JSON level loader in C++, and a tiny `QAbstractListModel` for a high-score table.

+## my notes

+* qrc -> qt resource collection = tells Qt to bundle these files into the executable
+* qresource, put between tags, is a collection of resources
+* file, put between tags, is the qml file to include (we can access it using 'qrc:/src/main.qml')